 Too Early

 Heading to the office early to finish prep for my 9:30 Pro Bono Committee meeting (followed immediately by yet another meeting).
 Seriously — I am no good at this hour.
 Plus, I’m still reeling from the amazing dinner I had last night with the Epicurious folks at Del Posto.
-I’m hoping a little extra coffee
+I’m hoping a little extra coffee will help me make it through the day and safely back home tonight to get to laundry and packing.

 -